tyallen22/PyHand_Earth/README.md

 ### Initial view upon start-up (with Google Earth Start up tips window closed)
 <img  src=https://i.ibb.co/B2tB9MD/initial-view.png  title="# PyHand-Earth"  alt="# PyHand-Earth"></a>

-After launching the PyHand-Earth program, the user's initial view consists of the top portion of the display being filled by Google Earth and a smaller area at the bottom of the display featuring a pictoral index of eight hand gestures and three user buttons.
+After launching the PyHand-Earth program, the user's initial view consists of the top portion of the display being filled by Google Earth and a smaller area at the bottom of the display featuring a graphical legend of eight hand gestures, as well as three user buttons.

 <b><i>Tip</i></b>:  In the event Google Earth Pro launches a "Startup tips window", the user should close this window before proceeding.
 Notwithstanding, in the event you forget to do so, you will be prompted at the appropriate time with a warning message.